Alfredo Zuany

-Alfredo Zuany (born 21 July 1934) is a Mexican former professional boxer who competed from 1955 to 1961. and the former Mexican National Heavyweight Champion.
+Alfredo Zuany (21 July 1934 – 19 February 2007) was a Mexican professional boxer who competed from 1955 to 1961, and the former Mexican National Heavyweight Champion.

 Early life

 Alfredo was a Mexican boxer of Italian heritage from his father's side.

 He lived in Los Angeles and married Alicia Saenz in 1962.
 They had three children (sons Alfredo, Tony, Chago) and three grandchildren (Stephanie Zuany, Steven Zuany, Dianna Zuany).

 Professional career

 In November 1957, Zuany beat the undefeated Puggy Jones by K.O. just 32 seconds into the sixth round of their bout in Phoenix, Arizona.

 In September 1959, Zuany beat the former world heavyweight champion Ezzard Charles by unanimous decision.
 The bout was held in Ciudad Juarez, Chihuahua.